-For the coincidence comparisons we applied very stringent miss-time ($\Delta t = 2$ hours) and miss-distance ($\Delta x = 100$ km) criteria.
-This implies observation geometries where one MIPAS profile is coincident with an orbit segment of hundreds of individual CALIOP measurements (Figure 14).
-For example a maximum horizontal extent of 200 km (2 x Δx) combined with the vertical FOV of MIPAS of 3 km results in a maximum number of CALIOP observations (pixels) of (200 km / 5 km) x (3 km / 0.18

-- 15 km) = 680 pixels.
-Instead of analysing these large numbers of coincident CALIOP pixels separately, we combined the whole set of CALIOP pixels and compare the most likely PSC type with the corresponding MIPAS observation.
+For the coincidence comparisons we applied very stringent miss-time ( $\Delta t = 2$ h) and miss-distance ( $\Delta x = 100$ km) criteria.
+This implies observation geometries where one MI-PAS profile is coincident with an orbit segment of hundreds of individual CALIOP measurements (Fig. 14).
+For example, a maximum horizontal extent of 200 km ( $2 \times \Delta x$ ) combined with the vertical FOV of MIPAS of 3 km results in a maximum number of CALIOP observations (pixels) of $(200 \text{ km} / 5 \text{ km}) \times (3 \text{ km} / 0.18 \text{ km}) = 680 \text{ pixels.}$ Instead of analysing these large numbers of coincident CALIOP pixels separately, we combined the whole set of CALIOP pixels and compare the most likely PSC type with the corresponding MIPAS observation.
 This MIPAS-like CALIOP PSC type is estimated by assigning the CALIOP type with the maximum count number in the ensemble.
-Caveats of this approach, which may bias the coincidence comparison for ice, are discussed below.
-A mean CALIOP coincidence is attributed as 'no-cloud' (none-cloudy) only if each coincident CALIOP pixel shows no cloud indication at all.
-In addition, we - 20 took care about the MIPAS difficulties to quantify the vertical extent of the cloud below the CTH and restricted the analysis to up to two altitude steps below the CTH.
+A mean CALIOP coincidence is only attributed as "no-cloud" (non-cloudy) if each coincident CALIOP pixel shows no cloud indication at all.
+In addition, we took care about the MIPAS difficulties to quantify the vertical extent of the cloud below the CTH and restricted the analysis to up to two altitude steps below the CTH.